University of Southampton

 Who can apply

-• Applicants must have already been awarded the qualification which grants them Graduate Basis for Chartered Membership (GBC) of the British Psychological Society.
+• You must have already been awarded the qualification which grants you Graduate Basis for Chartered Membership (GBC) of the British Psychological Society.

-• If English is not an applicant's first language, they must be able to evidence a good standard of written and spoken English (100 for internet-based TOEFL, 250 for computer-based TOEFL, 600 for paper-based TOEFL or 7.0 for IELTS with no element below 6.5).
+• If English is not your first language, you must be able to evidence a good standard of written and spoken English (100 for internet-based TOEFL, 250 for computer-based TOEFL, 600 for paper-based TOEFL or 7.0 for IELTS with no element below 6.5).

-• The application must be well written and presented to a professional standard, as it is a key document in the application process.
+• Your application must be well written and presented to a professional standard, as it is a key document in the application process.

 • Being "Fit to Practise" is a requirement of all professions registered with the Health & Care Professions Council (HCPC), and is considered as part of the selection process.